hippiedev/hippiedev/README.md

 - 👯 I’m looking to collaborate on something villainous
 - 🤔 I’m looking for help with my back pain
 - 💬 Ask me about the anime I'm currently watching
-- 📫 How to reach me: don't
+- 📫 How to reach me: don't (okay, but really, send me an e-mail or something)
 - 😄 Pronouns: he/him/the evil one
 - ⚡ Fun fact: I can probably drink bottled water faster than you